pierrepeterlongo/back_to_sequences/README.md

           If out_kmers is provided, output only reference kmers whose number of occurrences is at least equal to this value.
-          If out_kmers is not provided, this option is ignored [default: 0] -k, --kmer-size <KMER_SIZE>
+          If out_kmers is not provided, this option is ignored [default: 0] --output-kmer-positions
+          If out_kmers is provided, either only count their number of occurrences (default) or output their occurrence positions (read_id, position, strand) -k, --kmer-size <KMER_SIZE>
           Size of the kmers to index and search [default: 31] -m, --min-threshold <MIN_THRESHOLD>